-Day 3 – Chouwen Lake & Baatara Waterfall Gorge with Zingyride
+Chouwen Lake & Baatara Waterfall Gorge

 Baatara Waterfall Gorge

 Are the Baalbek Ruins Safe to Visit?

 Although, at the time of visiting in 2019, it was possible to hear shelling (gunfire) coming from Syria.
 The sound will be amplified in Baalbek as the town sits in a valley, producing an echo that makes the sound seem closer.
 I was assured that the conflict would unlikely cross the border.
 It is heavily guarded.
 Plus, the last time war spilt over the border directly affecting Baalbek was in 2013.